How much education do I need?

-- Architects (if an owner or officer is a licensed architect)
+- Architects (if an owner or officer is an Oregon-licensed architect)

-- Engineers (if an owner or officer is a licensed engineer)
+- Engineers (if an owner or officer is an Oregon-licensed engineer)

-- Electricians (if an owner, officer or employee is a licensed electrician)
+- Electricians (if an owner, officer or employee is an Oregon-licensed electrician)

-- Plumbers (if an owner, officer or employee is a licensed plumber)
+- Plumbers (if an owner, officer or employee is an Oregon-licensed plumber)